ninamikulin/ncompanyms/README.md

    * Basic Laravel login is used for creating accounts and authenticating users.
    * Users can view, create, edit and delete their companies and employees.
 The admin of the website can view, edit and delete all companies and employees.
    * Laravel's auth middleware is used for checking if the user is authenticated.
    * A policy is used to verify is a user has permissions to access company and employee information.
+   * Database is seeded with records using factories and seeders.
    * A simple search for companies and employees has been implemented.

 ## Basic Laravel Auth